ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-5. Suppose we have a classification task with many classes.
+Q. Suppose we have a classification task with many classes.
 An example is when you have to predict the next word in a sentence -- the next word can be one of many, many possible words.
 If we have to calculate the probabilities for all classes, it’ll be prohibitively expensive.
 Instead, we can calculate the probabilities for a small set of candidate classes.
 This method is called candidate sampling.
 Name and explain some of the candidate sampling algorithms.

 <details><summary><b>Answer</b></summary>